 For example, let’s say you want to view all of your completed Black Friday sale

-Black Friday in the
+Black Friday in the search bar.

 Creating a new campaign

 Click the New campaign button in the upper-right corner of the page.

 On the New Campaign page, give your campaign a name and select Blast or Triggered.

 (Optional) Click into the Labels field and select some labels from the dropdown.

 Select a message medium and send list(s) for your campaign.

 Click Continue to templates.